How to pay international contractors in the Dominican Republic [2024]

 • Income tax awareness: The Dominican Republic has varying income tax brackets, with rates that might differ from the ones in your home country.
 Familiarize yourself with these brackets and rates, and if possible, offer guidance to your contractors to help them manage their taxable income.

 • Withholding and declaration methods: In some scenarios, businesses might need to withhold a portion of the contractor’s earnings for tax purposes.
-Understanding the different methods like direct, hybrid, or declaration methods is important to ensure accuracy and compliance when processing payments.**
+This will depend on the unique agreement a company has with its contractors.

 Frequently asked questions about running payroll for contractors in the Dominican Republic